-- EN ISO 11243:2016-12 Cycles Pannier racks for bicycles Requirements and test methods - EN 17406:2021-11 Classification for bicycles usage - DIN 79010 Cycles Transportation bikes and cargo bikes Requirements and test methods for single- and multi-track cycles. - EN 62133-2:2017-11 Secondary cells and batteries containing alkaline or other non-acid electrolytes.
+- EN ISO 11243:2016-12 Cycles Pannier racks for bicycles Requirements and test methods - EN 17406:2021-11 Classification for bicycles usage - EN 62133-2:2017-11 Secondary cells and batteries containing alkaline or other non-acid electrolytes.
 Safety requirements for portable sealed secondary cells, and for batteries made from them, for use in portable applications - Part 2: Lithium systems.